UniMath/UniMath/INSTALL.md

  sudo pacman --sync --needed ocaml camlp5 ocaml-findlib ocaml-num sudo pacman -S emacs
 ```
-Now proceed with [Installation of ProofGeneral](#installation-of-proofgeneral-all-operating-systems) and [Installing UniMath](#installing-unimath) below.
+Now proceed with [Installation of Proof General](#installation-of-proofgeneral-all-operating-systems) and [Installing UniMath](#installing-unimath) below.

-## Installation of ProofGeneral (all operating systems)
+## Installation of Proof General (all operating systems)

-You may obtain ProofGeneral from by using the quick installation instructions
+You may obtain Proof General from by using the quick installation instructions
 at http://proofgeneral.inf.ed.ac.uk/ or at https://proofgeneral.github.io/.
-Your version of emacs determines which version of ProofGeneral you need,
+Your version of emacs determines which version of Proof General you need,
 roughly, so some experimentation may be required; you may even need the current
 development version if your emacs is recent.